 Finally, you’ll also need to include room for storage in your designs to keep the restaurant fully stocked with supplies.
 The kitchen will need plenty of storage space for the food in the refrigerator as well as additional items like spices and seasoning to add a little zest to the meals.
 The bar will also need enough storage space to stash extra bottles of liquor until a refill up front is necessary to continue serving the customers.

 After reviewing our restaurant construction checklist, there are many costs that go into designing and building a restaurant.
-Many of these costs also play a factor if you’re simply renovating an existing establishment so be sure to make the proper investments whether building from scratch or updating an existing location.
+Many of these costs also play a factor if you’re simply renovating an existing establishment.
+Make sure that you make the proper investments whether building from scratch or updating an existing location.

 Looking for a construction partner for a turn-key solution?
 We can handle it from start to finish so you can focus on the growth of the brand.
 Get in touch with the experts at (905) 696-0486 or email [email protected] for more details.